Flavour mixing transport theory and resonant leptogenesis: Leptogenesis

 Corrections resulting from resummed pole propagators could be included by using the residue formula~\cref{eq:two-time-Sigma-eff} with complex poles, but as will be argued below, their effect would be formally of higher order ($\sim \mathcal{O}(y_i^4)$) in the coupling constants.

 \paragraph{Beyond the leading approximation.}

 To improve on the leading approximation in coupling constants used above, one should solve the complex $k^0$-poles from the determinant of $S^p_{\rm ad}(k,t)$, keeping the self-energy corrections and use them to calculate the residues in equations~\cref{eq:two-time-Sad,eq:two-time-Sigma-eff}.
 This is in principle straightforward, but laborious because the block-wise inversion of equation~\cref{eq:adiabatic-pole-eq} results in complicated formulae due to the flavour mixing.
 We will not implement these corrections in this paper, because we use the weak coupling approximation where these corrections should be small.
 We give details of the inversion procedure in appendix~\cref{sec:neutrino-pole-propagator-inversion} for completeness however, and note that a similar analysis was presented in~\cite{Garny:2011hg}, with a non-relativistic approximation for the self-energy.
+It should also be noted that these higher order corrections to~\cref{eq:adiabatic-local-wightman,eq:local-Sigma-eff-LO} remain parametrically small also in the maximally resonant regime where $\Delta m_{21}/m \sim \abs{y}^2$.
+We have verified this explicitly in a generic power counting expansion of the formula~\cref{eq:two-time-Sad} where $\Delta m_{21}/m$ and $\abs{y}^2$ are expanded simultaneously, under the assumption that the difference of the full $k^0$-poles to the corresponding free theory poles is $\mathcal{O}(y^2)$.
+To get the correct \emph{perturbative} result it is also crucial to start from the resummed form of equation~\cref{eq:adiabatic-wightman-1}.

-The self-energy corrections can be divided into dispersive corrections due to the Hermitian self-energy and dissipative ones due to the antihermitian self-energy part.
+The self-energy corrections to the pole propagators can be divided into dispersive corrections due to the Hermitian self-energy and dissipative ones due to the antihermitian self-energy part.
 The main effect of the latter was already discussed qualitatively in section~\cref{sec:homogeneous-solutions}.
 While the actual formulae are very complex, it is easy to see that the main qualitative effect of evaluating~\cref{eq:two-time-Sad} at a complex pole is to introduce complex damping terms $\sim \e^{-\gamma_{ii} \abs{t_1-t_2}}$ into equation~\cref{eq:adiabatic-wightman-approx}.
 Such factors represent the dissipation in the relative time coordinate, but eventually do not affect the source term in the local equation~\cref{eq:closed-local-eom}.
-Indeed, the only effect on the source, and likewise on the self-energy convolutions appearing in~\cref{eq:closed-local-eom}, from a finite width then amount to shifts $\sim y_i^2$ to the energy shells where these terms are evaluated.
+Indeed, the only effect on the source, and likewise on the self-energy convolutions~\cref{eq:two-time-Sigma-eff} appearing in~\cref{eq:closed-local-eom}, from a finite width then amounts to shifts $\sim y_i^2$ to the energy shells where these terms are evaluated.
 In the weak coupling limit such corrections should be small, which we have verified numerically.